 Raised blood sugar levels, from steroid injections

-Rarely, muscle weakness or paralysis if damage occurs to the spinal cord or a major nerve
+Rarely, muscle weakness or paralysis if damage happens to the spinal cord or a major nerve

 Although they can bring longed-for relief, therapeutic nerve blocks are not a cure for pain.
-Their effects may only last for a limited period of time.
-They are often part of a comprehensive program that may include exercise and stretching to help you recover from your injury.
+Their effects may only last for a limited time.
+They are often part of a full program that may include oral medicines, exercise and stretching to help you recover from your injury.

 If you are recovering from surgery, the block should last through the initial recovery stages.
-In other situations, make sure you understand when to call your doctor about break-through pain.
+In other situations, make sure you understand when to call your healthcare provider about breakthrough pain.